This project runs a simple MakeCode sketch and is easy to play with if you want to make changes.

 Note: If you get a drive named CIRCUITPY, no worries!
 Press the reset button twice to get a flash drive named CPLAYBOOT.
 The project will not run if copied onto the CIRCUITPY drive as it is for CircuitPython.

-on start statement we can see that
+on start loop, we

 Problem: My Circuit Playground Express doesn't show up as CPLAYBOOT